 Experiences & Amenities

-The Trail head is at the corner of State Park Street and Sailboat Avenue.
-State Park Street is 0.6 miles north of Crystal River Mall on the west side of US 19.
-Drive west on State Park to the last corner, bear right (straight) down the gravel road and park across from gate.
-This seven mile trail runs through a variety of habitats.
-The visitor will be exposed to pine flatwoods, basin marsh, tidal marsh, wet hardwood hammocks and basin swamps.
+The trailhead is at the corner of State Park Street and Sailboat Avenue.
+State Park Street is 0.6 miles north of Crystal River Mall on the west side of U.S. 19.
+Drive west on State Park Street to the last corner, bear right (straight) down the gravel road and park across from gate.
+The 7-mile trail runs through a variety of habitats, including pine flatwoods, basin marsh, tidal marsh, wet hardwood hammocks and basin swamps.

 Heritage-Eco Boat Tours

 This area has restrooms but no picnic area or potable water.
-The entrance to the Redfish Hole is on the left, off of Fort Island Trail near mile marker #4.
-The fishing area is approximately a half mile walk from the entrance.
+The entrance to the Redfish Hole is on the left, off Fort Island Trail near mile marker 4.
+The fishing area is a half-mile walk from the entrance.
 This area is an old borrows pit that is tidally influenced.
-In the winter it is a good fishing spot for game species such as redfish, trout, snook, and flounder.
-There is no restroom or potable water available.
-Fishing is also available in the inlet across from the Visitor Center; restrooms are available.
+In the winter, it is a good fishing spot for game species such as redfish, trout, snook and flounder.

-- Hammock Island Trail is located on the left-hand side of Dixie Shores Drive and is approximately ¾ of a mile.
+- Hammock Island Trail is located on the left-hand side of Dixie Shores Drive and is approximately three-fourths of a mile.
 This trail carries you from coastal scrub through a salt marsh and onto a hammock island.

 *Karst - An area of irregular limestone in which erosion has produced fissures, sinkholes, underground streams, and caverns.

-The Visitor Center houses 6 floor to ceiling dioramas depicting habitats in the park.
-Other displays include three 125-gallon aquariums, an ornate diamondback terrapin enclosure, and a touch table.
+The visitor center houses six floor-to-ceiling dioramas depicting habitats in the park.
+Other displays include three 125-gallon aquariums, an ornate diamondback terrapin enclosure and a touch table.
 The conference room is used for presentations, meetings and the daily showing of the film "Living Waters."